Conventional Weapons: Release

-In late 2012, My Chemical Romance announced that they would be releasing ten songs from Conventional Weapons, two each month, from October 2012 to February 2013.'
-The decision to release it as a series of singles was out of the band's desire to not want the material to be treated as a proper album, and furthermore, not held to a similar standard as their previous work.'
+In late 2012, My Chemical Romance announced they would release ten songs from Conventional Weapons, two each month, from October 2012 to February 2013.'
+The decision to release it as a series of singles was out of the band's desire to not want the material to be treated as a proper album, and not held to a similar standard as their previous work.'
 Each single was named in numerical order of release, and only released digitally and through 7" vinyl physically.
-At the end of the release cycle, a box set that included the physical versions of each single, digital download codes for all of the songs, and a poster was released.
+At the end of the release cycle, a box set was released that included the physical versions of each single, digital download codes for all of the songs, and a poster.

 The first songs to be released from Conventional Weapons were "Boy Division" and "Tomorrow's Money", which were released on October 30, 2012.
 "Ambulance" and "Gun." were released on November 23, while "The World is Ugly" and "The Light Behind Your Eyes" were released on December 18.
 "Kiss the Ring" and "Make Room!!!!" were released on January 8, 2013, and "Surrender the Night" and "Burn Bright' were released on February 5.